 Australian Labradoodles should be bathed around once a month, as well as brushed during this time too.
 Puppies might need to be bathed more or less frequently depending on their energy levels and how messy they are during their walks.

 Use a gentle dog shampoo on your Australian Labradoodle and ensure that it is completely rinsed out before drying its coat.

-The best way to groom your Australian Labradoodle is to brush their coat first before wetting it and shampooing.
-Some people make the mistake of brushing after washing their dog, but this can actually make tangles and matts tighter and harder to brush out.
+The best way to groom your Australian Labradoodle is to brush its coat first before wetting it and shampooing it.
+Some people make the mistake of brushing after washing their dog, but this can actually make tangles and mats tighter and harder to brush out.

 Alternatively, you can take your Australian Labradoodle to a groomer.
 The professionals will know exactly how to take care of your dog’s coat without putting them through pain or discomfort.
 It might cost more to use a professional groomer, but the benefits can be seen through a premium quality end result.